 "Children" was adapted from the stage theatre play (1979) of the same name.
 It was a hit on Broadway (1980) in New York and won several Tony awards including best drama.
 It ran until 1982 before closing.

 The story focuses on a deaf woman (Marlee Matlin) who is a custodian at a school for the hearing impaired.
-A male speech teacher (William Hurt) comes to the school.
+A male speech teacher (William Hurt) comes to that school.
 Him and the custodian fall in love.

 "Children" hit the mainstream and the focus on "deafness" was very positive.
 It was also the debut film of Marlee Matlin who won the Oscar as Best Actress (1987).
 She was the youngest to win (21 yrs.) in the Academy show history.
 Plus, the first deaf actress to also win.